-Switch workspaces by selecting the arrow next to the current Workspace.
+Switch workspaces by selecting Workspaces in the left nav.

 The new content view makes it easier to search, filter and sort your content.
 To search for a dashboard, report or workbook, type in the search area.
 Power BI filters to only the content that has your search string as part of the name.